dimfot3/Multimedia_Project/README.md

 The basic components of MP3 are a frequency analysis of the input signal and independent samples.
 This is followed by a controlled distortion of the signal, which is influenced by a psychoacoustic analysis that reduces the quantization accuracy in areas of the spectrum where the quantization error is not noticeable.
 Then we have Run Length Encoding and entropy encoding through Huffman.

-This project makes a simplified implementation of MP3 codec.
+ This project is a simplified implementation of MP3 codec.

 ## Project Structure
 In the root folder there there are: